-The largest military base in the country is now home to the largest floating PV system in the Southeast U.S. D3Energy built this 1.1MW system coupled with a 2MWh Tesla battery to directly power the military base.
+The largest military base in the country is now home to this 1.1MW floating PV system.
+The first FPV system on a military base, D3Energy built this system coupled with a 2MWh Tesla battery to directly power the base.

 Situated at the entrance to Universal Orlando® theme parks, this array is a first of it's kind.
 Utilizing a unique product, SolarSkin, to create the Comcast logo, this project is a creative statement on Universal's green initiatives.